 - Now add the cardamom, cloves, bay leaf, raisins and peanuts.

 - Stir this too gently with the rice mixture.

-- Garnish the cooked jaggery rice with dry fruits of your choice.
-It tastes nice even without garnishing.
-So don’t waste time, just go ahead and indulge yourself
+- Garnish the cooked jaggery rice with dry fruits and nuts of your choice.

-- Have it hot or warm, plain or with some milk.
+- Serve jaggery rice hot or warm, as it is or with some milk.